CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 ### Use a test bucket before you start
 Before you deploy the AWS Lambda function with your 'main bucket' we recommend to set up an empty test bucket for testing.
 You can then change the bucket you trigger based on once you're ready.

-### Regarding AWS and Lambda costs
-We recommend tracking your AWS billing costs when working with Lambda functions to ensure everything is set up correctly.
-We do not take responsibility for incorrect implementations or unexpected costs related to implementation of the below.
-Note also that the below is intended as a 'getting started' guide - not a fully cost optimized setup.

 ---

 ## Deploy your AWS Lambda function